 Vinyl or PVC

 This material should only be used in warm weather climates when it comes to flashing.
 This is because it can crack under extreme weather conditions.

 What are the Different Parts of Chimney Flashing?

-There are several parts that make up chimney flashing.
-The first part is the base, which is right under your roof’s shingles and is bent upwards against your chimney’s exterior.
+There are several parts that makeup chimney flashing.
+The first part is the base, which is right under your roof’s shingles and bends upward against your chimney’s exterior.

 The counter flashing is on top of the base.
 This part is bent down and installed in the mortar joint.
 The purpose of this is to seal off the top part of the base flashing.

-For chimneys wider than 30 inches, a saddle flashing is often used.
+For chimneys wider than 30 inches, most people use a saddle flashing.
 The reason for this is because it creates a peak that will allow water and snow to run off and away from the chimney.
 It also prevents damage to the chimney and your roof overall.